 “I consider travel a force for good in the world.
 I started consulting in early 2015 after a long career with major media companies and absolutely love the flexibility and empowerment of being my own boss and master of my domain.
 Although I’ve had to learn to manage the ebb and flow of working with clients, it’s been life-changing to be able to decide the kind of work I want to do.
 Plus, I can work from anywhere, which is a real advantage since I’m on the road so much.
 Have laptop will travel!” – Veronica Stoddart, @vjstoddart

-Viktoria Urbanek shared the benefits of remote work for her.
+Viktoria Urbanek and the benefits of remote work for her.

 “I’ve worked remotely for the past four years, many times just from my desk at home but also on trains, planes, ferries, and pretty much anywhere.
 It’s not easy, but the freedom that comes with it is what defines me.
 Traveling and diving are so much easier when working remotely – I wouldn’t want to change a thing.
 Proud to be a female entrepreneur!” – Viktoria Urbanek @wanderlustcom

-Brianna explained how freelancing has helped her become her happiest self.
+Brianna Valleskey explaining how freelancing has helped her become her happiest self.

 “I’m not built for office life.
 I get extremely antsy when trying to sit still for eight hours a day, and that feeling of being trapped at a desk always made me less productive.
 But freelancing has freed me to follow my wandering spirit.
 I now have the pleasure of working with clients across the globe how, where and when I want.
 My boyfriend and I love to travel, and I couldn’t be happier that I finally have the finances and flexibility to do so.” – @bri_valleskey ⠀

-Emily’s story on fear of the ordinary inspiring and motivating her.
+Emily Pelland’s story on her fear of the ordinary inspiring and motivating her.

 “My greatest fear is the fear of an ordinary life.
 It’s the fear of not actually living, of my life being cut short but having never actually painted the colors my mind is full of.
 The fear of not having stories to tell and the fear of lying in my death bed, and not having used the gift of life wisely.
 I fear being defined by one career or by one place.
 People always tell you to face your fears, but I have a hard time believing that this is a fear I should set aside.
 This is the fear that motivates me and I hope it’s here to stay.” – Emily Pelland, @hikingwithheels

-Jacqueline Jensen shared with us how remote work has helped her.
+Jacqueline Jensen sharing how remote work has really helped her.

 “Working remotely allows me to live a rich life where I can optimize my environment and my day in a way that works best for me.
 I find I’m more productive, creative, and passionate working remotely compared to times when I have been in an office each day.
 I’m excited to see how the future of work evolves to give more women the option to be able to work remotely, too!” – @JackieMJensen⠀

-Bethany’s story about facing your fears to pursue a life you’ve been dreaming about.
+Bethany’s story about facing her fears to pursue a life she had been dreaming about.

 “A year ago, I booked my one-way ticket, quit my job, sold my car and have not looked back since!
 Travel has been a massive journey of self discovery for me.
 I’ve definitely had to work through some big fears and challenges along the way.
 Travel not only changes your physical reality but it also changes you as a person.
 I know I’ve had to let go of many beliefs that I held about people and the world in general to make room for what I was now coming to know through real experience.
 Beliefs about other parts of the world, different cultures, lifestyles, and religions.
 When you travel it changes the way you see everything and you start to see and experience life with fresh new eyes.” – Bethany, @brownhairedwanderer⠀